fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 It now has quite a lot more code for the versions which infer the operands.

 There is more code to come for MonoidT<MonoidType> implementations which make it easy to have more monoids.

+Added a new constructor so that a MonoidType can be constructed from its own type.